This Asian-inspired Chicken, Broccoli, and Bell Pepper Stir Fry is a quick, flavorful weekday supper! Your family will love every bite!

 What Should You Serve with Stir Fry?

 All you need is rice to soak up the sauce.
 It can be white rice or even brown rice.
-Other grains will work well, too, like quinoa or farro, but rice is most traditional.
+Other grains will work well, too, like quinoa or farro, but rice is the most traditional.

 You May Also Like:

-Stay in touch with me through social media @ InstagramFacebook, and Pinterest.
+Stay in touch through social media @ InstagramFacebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.

 Chicken, Broccoli and Bell Pepper Stir Fry